grovemar/GitHub_Demo/README.md

-# Tutorial
+# GitHub_Demo
-Experimental repo to learn more about the Github web gui.
+Experimental repo for the GitHub demo.